argumentativeyouth/pblog/_posts/2020-02-07-truth-or-dare.md

 Bored, I started reading a book.
 But I was interrupted by the voice of the Great Leader.

-A man, in his late 50s maybe, sitting beside me, was watching the Man Vs Wild episode featuring the Great Leader in his smart phone.
+A man, in his late 50s maybe, sitting beside me, was watching the Man Vs Wild episode featuring the Great Leader, in his smart phone.

 Like seriously?
 Do people really go back and watch his old coquetry when there is never any dearth of newer ones?

 Anyway, uncle *ji* looked very amused and impressed.

-I think he noticed me noticing him and couldn't resist saying something, more precisely expressing his admiration for the Great Leader.
+I think he noticed me noticing him and couldn't resist saying something, expressing his admiration for the Great Leader to be precise.

 "Look at him.
 He is so fit," he said.